How to buy Ethereum (ETH) in Australia

 A paper wallet refers to storing your private keys or a QR code on a piece of paper that allows you to access your cryptocurrency.
 Although these are safe from cyber attacks, the paper can be easily destroyed so we recommend proceeding with caution.

 Hot storage wallets are wallets that are connected to the internet.
 Types of hot wallets include mobile wallets, desktop wallets and browser extension wallets.
 All these types of digital wallets are extremely convenient as they allow you to trade quickly and easily.
-However, it’s important to note that these wallets are more prone to hacks and scams.
+However, it’s important to note that these wallets are more prone to hacks and scams than hardware wallets.

 What to consider before buying Ethereum